Significant Disproportionality Frequently Asked Questions (FAQ)

 Back to Top

-What if a district is flagged for significant disproportionality this year but not next year?
+What if a district or community school is flagged for significant disproportionality this year but not next year?

 The specified methodology requires a risk ratio threshold of higher than 2.50 in the same category of analysis for three consecutive years.
-If a district is flagged this year, its risk ratio would have been above 2.50 for each of school years 2018-2019, 2019-2020, and 2020-2021.
-This district will be required to redirect 15 percent of funds to Comprehensive Coordinated Early Intervening Services and undergo a review of student records with the Office for Exceptional Children.
+If a district or community school is flagged in the 2024-2025 Special Education Profile, its risk ratio would have been above 2.50 for the 2021-2022, 2022-2023, and 2023-2024 school years.
+This district or community school will be required to redirect 15 percent of funds to Comprehensive Coordinated Early Intervening Services and undergo a review of student records with the Department of Education and Workforce.

-If this same district is not flagged for significant disproportionality next year, either its risk ratio for the 2021-2022 school year did not exceed 2.50 or its risk ratio for the 2021-2022 school year exceeded 2.50 but the district met the reasonable progress provision by reducing its risk ratio by at least 0.25 from 2019-2020 to 2020-2021 and again from 2020-2021 to 2021-2022.
-In either case, the district will not be required to redirect funds or undergo a review of student records with the Office for Exceptional Children.
+If this same district or community school is not flagged for significant disproportionality in the subsequent profile, either its risk ratio for the 2024-2025 school year did not exceed 2.50 or its risk ratio for the 2024-2025 school year exceeded 2.50 and the district met the reasonable progress provision by reducing its risk ratio by at least 0.25 from 2022-2023 to 2023-2024 and again from 2023-2024 to 2024-2025.
+In either case, the district or community school will not be required to redirect funds or undergo a review of student records with the Department of Education and Workforce.

 Back to Top

-Will the new significant disproportionality regulations affect the annual Special Education Rating?
+Do the significant disproportionality regulations affect the annual Special Education Rating?

-Additionally, districts that have made data reporting errors specific to significant disproportionality and whose data appeals are approved by the Office for Exceptional Children will receive a lower score for timely and accurate data on the Special Education Rating.
+Additionally, districts and community schools that have made data reporting errors specific to significant disproportionality and whose data appeals are approved by the Department of Education and Workforce will receive a lower score for timely and accurate data on the Special Education Rating.

 Back to Top

-Will the new significant disproportionality regulations affect Ohio’s annual determination from the Office of Special Education Programs?
+Do the significant disproportionality regulations affect Ohio’s annual determination from the Office of Special Education Programs?

 Back to Top

-How will superintendents be notified of the significant disproportionality regulations?
+How will superintendents be notified of significant disproportionality findings?

-All superintendents will receive their districts’ data for identification, placement and discipline, along with all other indicators with possible required actions, in the Special Education Profile of December 2020.
+All superintendents will receive their district or community school’s data for identification, placement, and discipline, along with all other indicators with possible required actions, in the Special Education Profile each year.
 This communication will also include links to all the explanatory documents about significant disproportionality.

 Back to Top